c-woo/Potential-Talents/README.md

 # Potential Talents

-In order to help a talent sourcing company more easily sort through potential candidates to provide to technology companies, I will be creating a learning to rank model for their candidate list.
-I will be ranking potential job candidates based on a query and return a list of candidates that best fit the query.
-Once ranked, I will be implementing a model that will be able to rerank the list based on ideal candidates that are manually picked based on how well they fit the job description.
+I will be attempting to rank potential job candidates based on a query and return a list of candidates that best fit the query.
+Once ranked I will be re-ranking candidates based on ideal candidates from the first list.
 I use a RankNet neural network model that is able to learn to rank the candidates and update it's ranking based on ideal candidates.

 ## Data Description
-> **Id:** Unique identifier for candidate
+**Id:** Unique identifier for candidate
-> **Job_title:** Job title for candidate
+**Job_title:** Job title for candidate
-> **Location:** Geographical location for candidate
+**Location:** Geographical location for candidate
-> **Connections:** Number of connections candidate has
+**Connections:** Number of connections candidate has
-> **Fit:** How fit the candidate is for the role (numeric between 0-1)
+**Fit:** How fit the candidate is for the role (numeric between 0-1)

 ## Word Embeddings Used
 * TF-IDF
 * Word2Vec
 * BERT
 * GloVe

-Word2Vec provided the best fit for the queries used to search for candidates.

 ## Example of Data
 Query Used: 'seeking human resources'